 |---|---|

-| Useful 1.8-inch screen for battery, e-liquid, and mode visibility | Bulkier body than typical disposables |
+| 1.8-inch screen for battery, e-liquid, and mode visibility | Bulkier body than many disposables |

-| Three power modes that create real changes in warmth and intensity | Pulse mode can run warm with frequent chain pulls |
+| Three power modes with clear output changes | Pulse gets warm during chain pulls |

-| Strong flavor output with a dense, satisfying mouthfeel when airflow is opened | Not the tightest draw for strict MTL users |
+| Strong flavor and dense vapor with airflow open | Not ideal for strict tight-draw MTL users |

-| Adjustable airflow helps tune throat hit and vapor volume | Sweet flavors can taste “overcooked” if pushed too hard |
+| Adjustable airflow to fine-tune the draw | Sweet flavors can get muddier when pushed hard |

-| Rechargeable with fast top-up behavior for real-world schedules | Screen and higher output encourage heavier use, which drains faster |
+| Rechargeable with fast top-ups | Higher output drains it faster |

-| Generally clean handling with manageable condensation if wiped regularly | Mouthpiece hygiene needs attention during all-day carry |
+| Generally clean handling | Mouthpiece needs regular wiping during all-day carry |

 Details